Stretching Sentence-pair NLI Models to Reason over Long Documents and Clusters: Introduction

 \section{Introduction}

-The Natural Language Inference (NLI) task involves automatically determining whether the meaning of one piece of text (i.e., hypothesis) can be inferred from another (i.e., the premise) \citep{dagan2006}.
-This formulation is relatively simple, enabling large-scale data annotation~\citep[e.g.,][]{bowman-etal-2015-large, williams-etal-2018-broad}, yet imposes complex semantic reasoning challenges (e.g., background knowledge and commonsense), making it a desirable training and evaluation framework for NLP systems~\citep{mishra-etal-2021-looking, vu-etal-2021-strata}.
+Natural Language Inference (NLI) involves automatically determining whether the meaning of one piece of text (i.e., hypothesis) can be inferred from another (i.e., the premise) \citep{dagan2006}.
+This formulation is relatively simple, enabling large-scale data annotation~\citep[e.g.,][]{bowman-etal-2015-large, williams-etal-2018-broad}, yet imposes complex semantic reasoning challenges (e.g., background knowledge, commonsense), leading to a useful training and evaluation NLP framework~\citep{mishra-etal-2021-looking, Sainz2022textual, vu-etal-2021-strata}.

-Formally, in NLI we are interested in learning a function $\func: (\hyp \times \prem) \rightarrow \mathcal{Y}$ that predicts the relation $Y$ between the provided premise $\prem$ and the examined hypothesis $\hyp$, where $\mathcal{Y} = \{\mathrm{entailment, neutral, contradiction}\}$.\footnote{This formulation also fits the task of fact-checking a claim against given evidence~\citep{thorne-etal-2018-fever}, therefore henceforth we use the NLI terminology for both tasks.} In most NLI datasets, $\hyp$ and $\prem$ are short texts consisting of one or few sentences, allowing current large Language Models (LMs) with limited input length to process the two with cross-attention.
+Formally, in NLI, we are interested in learning a function $\func: (\hyp \times \prem) \rightarrow \mathcal{Y}$ that predicts the relation $Y$ between the provided premise $\prem$ and the examined hypothesis $\hyp$, where $\mathcal{Y} = \{\mathrm{entailment, neutral, contradiction}\}$.\footnote{This formulation also fits the task of fact-checking a claim against given evidence~\citep{thorne-etal-2018-fever}, therefore henceforth we use the NLI terminology for both tasks.} In most NLI datasets, $\hyp$ and $\prem$ are short texts consisting of one or few sentences, allowing current Large Language Models (LLMs) with limited input length to process the two with cross-attention.
 In practice, however, many systems require operating over long texts such as full documents or even collections of documents without knowing a priori which parts are most relevant.

+Consider the example in Figure~\ref{fig:intro}.
+The system is trying to reason over a collection of documents and find statements that they all agree upon (consesnus), or alternatively, find potential disagreements across documents.
+Instead of having a clear hypothesis-premise pair, each statement across all documents is an hypothesis of interest that should be evaluated against all other documents as the premise.

 In this paper, we focus on these realistic scenarios and present retrieve-and-classify methods for inferring over long and out-of-distribution (OOD) inputs in a zero-shot fashion.
 As this setting emphasizes the need for a robust sentence-pair NLI model as a backbone, we train on multiple datasets, including adversarial and contrastive ones~\citep{nie-etal-2020-adversarial,schuster-etal-2021-get} to increase the model's robustness and avoid dataset-specific biases~\citep{gururangan-etal-2018-annotation,mccoy-etal-2019-right,poliak-etal-2018-hypothesis, schuster-etal-2019-towards}.